mtoensing/simpletoc/readme.txt

 * Rank Math support.

 == Changelog ==

+= 4.6 =
+* Fixed: setting the maximum level resulted in unvalid markup if last item was at least a level 3 heading.

 = 4.5 =
 * Feature: Add the css class "smooth-scroll" to the links.
 This enables smooth scrolling in themes like GeneratePress.